dywisor/roverlay/doc/rst/usage.rst

 have reasonable defaults if *roverlay* has been installed using *emerge*:

    SIMPLE_RULES_FILE
-      This option lists the dependency rules files that should be used for dependency resolution (see
-      `Dependency Rules / Resolving Dependencies`_).
+      This option lists dependency rule files and/or directories with such files that should be used for dependency resolution (see `Dependency Rules / Resolving Dependencies`_).
       Although not required, this option is **recommended** since ebuild creation without dependency rules fails for most R packages.